In my DSP framework I recently had the need for a generic Interface

 }

-There is also no way for your autocomplete backend to help you find out what members the interface does have, so something like this would have to come with some pretty elaborate documentation to be useful for an end user.
-That might be easier if you use some C++20 concepts to instantiate and eliminate different functions from the Interface
+There is also no way for your autocomplete backend to help you find out what members the interface does have, so something like this would have to come with some form of documentation to be useful for an end user.
+With that being said, one could come up with an Interface concept that would make all of this clearer

 Conclusion

-This is a pretty elaborate way to merge two types together, but the possibilities are pretty much endless.
+The possibilities are pretty much endless.
 It has become a major part of my DSP framework and I cannot possibly imagine that this is the last time I use this technique.